BridgesLab/FellowshipWorkshopDocuments/Candidate.md

 Very early in the application you should give the reviewer a clear sense of who you are right now, and what you hope to become by the end of this funding period.
 This will be part of the document **Candidate’s Goals, Preparedness, and Potential**.
 A separate document will cover [Training Activities and Timeline](Training_Plan.md) document.

-> From the [NIH instructions](https://grants.nih.gov/grants/how-to-apply-application-guide/forms-i/general/g.430-phs-fellowship-supplemental-form.htm#2): Briefly summarize your past research experience, results, and conclusions, and describe how that experience relates to the proposed fellowship.
+> From the [NIH instructions](* [NIH Instructions for Forms I](https://grants.nih.gov/grants/how-to-apply-application-guide/forms-i/fellowship-forms-i.pdf)): Briefly summarize your past research experience, results, and conclusions, and describe how that experience relates to the proposed fellowship.
 In some cases, a proposed fellowship may build directly on previous research experiences, results, and conclusions.
 In other situations, past research experiences may lead a candidate to apply for a fellowship in a new or different area of research.
 Do not list academic courses in this section.
 Include a narrative of your planned doctoral dissertation (may be preliminary).

 ### Defining Yourself Now